hschneid/xfvrp/README.md

   In example, a compartment is declared, where only pickups shall happen.
 But the vehicle capacity is declared with 3 compartments, so 2 additional compartments are added with default compartment.
   The demand of the customer has only 2 compartments declared, which means, that third compartment is filled with default value = 0.
 - Reverted some of the changes for compartments from 11.4.0 due to many side-effects.
 If someone needs this feature, please ping us.
+- Changed optimization types from enum to simple list.
+With this, it is possible to inject own optimization types into XFVRP.
 - More refactorings due to giant route

 ### 11.4.4.1